How to Star Test a Telescope and Fix Optical Aberrations

 Good Alignment Star Test

-If the rings are not concentric your telescope has aberrations.
+If the rings are not concentric, your telescope will have aberrations.
 These can be difficult or impossible to fix and depend on the type of telescope you have.

-If the rings are not clearly defined then you could have dirty lenses or mirrors, or they are not perfectly smooth.
-You can clean the mirror or lens but if the surface is not smooth there isn't much you can do at home to fix it.
+If the rings are not clearly defined, you could have dirty lenses or mirrors, or they are not perfectly smooth.
+You can clean the mirror or lens, but if the surface is not smooth, there isn't much you can do at home to fix it.

 Testing Newtonian Collimation